cloudmesh-community/book/chapters/cloud/datacenter.md

 The scenarios are identified  that will significantly impact the prediction:

-* **improved management** increases energy-efficiency through operational operational or technological changes with minimal investment.
+* **improved management** increases energy-efficiency through operational or technological changes with minimal investment.
 Strategies include improving the least efficient components.